 Drowning (most common among 1–4-year-olds)

-Nearly 1 in 3 youth injuries are sports-related.
+Nearly 1 in 3 youth injuries are sports related.
 As we encourage youth to be physically active through sports and recreational activities, we must also focus attention on sports-related injury prevention.
 Knee injuries and concussions can have serious and immediate physical and mental implications and long-term impacts later in life.

 What Lurie Children's is doing to address it

-The Injury Prevention & Research Center (IPRC) addresses the leading causes of injury to Illinois children and adolescents through behavioral risk reduction and the promotion of safe physical and social environments.
+Lurie Children’s Injury Prevention & Research Center (IPRC) addresses the leading causes of injury to Illinois children and adolescents through behavioral risk reduction and the promotion of safe physical and social environments.

-Lurie Children’s Pediatric Concussion Program aims to take a holistic approach by addressing youth physical, mental and academic needs, as well as providing them with appropriate guidance regarding safe return to sports and physical activities.
+The Institute for Sports Medicine is also home to the Pediatric Concussion Program, which takes a holistic approach to concussion treatment and recovery that addresses academic needs and provides guidance for safe return to sports and physical activities.
 Our sports medicine experts have developed Return to Learn for school administrators and teachers and Comprehensive Concussion Education for school nurses.
 Both are free online training modules to ensure that youth who have suffered concussion receive comprehensive supports from their schools.

-More than 1,000 car seats, 2,000 home safety kits, 1,600 bike helmets, 700 window safety devices and 1,100 smoke and carbon monoxide detectors distributed annually
+More than 1,000 car seats, 2,000 home safety kits, 1,600 bike helmets, 700 window safety devices and 1,100 smoke and carbon monoxide detectors distributed annually.

 Prior to the start of the Stop the Falls campaign in 2002, which raised awareness and provided simple guidance to reduce window falls, there were 30 window falls in the city of Chicago in 2001.
-By 2016, window falls had decreased by more than 50% and in 2018, there were 10 window falls
+By 2016, window falls had decreased by more than 50% and in 2018, there were 10 window falls.

-Over 700 coaches and 5,000 athletes trained through KIPP annually
+Over 700 coaches and 5,000 athletes trained through KIPP annually.